 Except for students in approved 3/3 early admissions programs, all candidates for admission must be graduates of an accredited college or university prior to registration at the Law School.

 Before any applicant can be considered, all of the following items must be submitted to the Admissions Office:

 1. Application Form: Please apply via the Law School Admission Council (LSAC)

 2. Law School Admission Test (LSAT):

 All applicants are required to take the LSAT.
 The LSAT is offered by the Law School Admission Council four times a year in February, June, October, and December.
 Visit www.lsac.org for more information regarding the LSAT.
-Duquesne Law sees and considers all LSAT scores but uses the highest LSAT score when evaluating candidates with multiple scores.
+Duquesne Law sees and considers all LSAT scores but uses the highest LSAT score for reporting purposes.

 When to take the LSAT?